occiware/ecore/clouddesigner/org.occiware.clouddesigner.occi.connector.jocci/README.md

 # Introduction

-This connector allows to interact with OCCI servers:
+This connector allows one to interact with OCCI servers:
-* import OCCI entities from an OCCI server
+* Import OCCI entities from an OCCI server
-* create/read/update/delete OCCI entities hosted by an OCCI server
+* Create/Retrieve/Update/Delete OCCI entities hosted by an OCCI server
-* execute OCCI actions on OCCI entities
+* Execute OCCI actions on OCCI entities

 Current supported OCCI servers are [erocci](http://erocci.ow2.org) and [rOCCI](https://github.com/EGI-FCTF/rOCCI).

-This connector is based on [jOCCI](https://github.com/EGI-FCTF/jOCCI-api), a Java-based OCCI client library.
+This connector is based on [jOCCI](https://github.com/EGI-FCTF/jOCCI-api), an open source Java-based OCCI client library.

 # Usage